NobleNooblet/DE_Zoomcamp_Project/README.md

 This section will assist the user in setting up a python environment in order to run the python scripts in the data pipeline.

 The easies (and recommended) way to run the python code is to set up an environment to run the code in.
 The user can make use of any method that works for them.
 The approach I followed was creating a virtual environment by making use of anacondas with the following steps:
-1. Run "conda create --name project" in order to create the environment.
+1. Run "conda create --name project python=3.9" in order to create the environment.
 2. Install pip into the environment by running: "conda install -n project pip"
+3. Run prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api in the command line interface
-3. Activate the envirionment by running: "conda activate project"
+4. Activate the envirionment by running: "conda activate project"
-4. Install the packages required: pip install -r requirements.txt  (the requirements.txt file can be found under the requirements folder in this repo)
+5. Install the packages required: pip install -r requirements.txt  (the requirements.txt file can be found under the requirements folder in this repo)

 ## 4. Prefect Setup
-It is important to note that the user needs to complete step 3 before attempting this step as Prefect is installed in step 3.
+It is important to note that the user needs to complete section 3 before attempting this step as Prefect is installed via the pip install command.
 It is also important for the user to note that all code from here onwards need to be run in the newly created environment.

 This section will focus on accessing the Prefect GUI and allowing Prefect to integrate with GCP.